luqtas/log-mode/README.md

 ```

 i also have this on my init.el! <br>
-it starts Emacs on log-mode and it will grab the highest number of a TODO tag... i prioritize notes like this: [todo27] > [todo5] > [todo1] > [todo] - so i always know what's more emergent!
+it starts Emacs on log-mode and it will set the initial filter to the highest number of a TODO tag... i prioritize notes like this: [todo27] > [todo5] > [todo1] > [todo] - so i always know what's more emergent!
 ```lisp
 ;; this ones starts log-mode at startup with our highest todoN tag as a filter (defun log-open-top-todo ()